 If you’re an IT professional in the healthcare industry, you’ve got more than your fair share of challenges.

-You’re figuring out how to comply with regulatory and legislative mandates, battling cyberattacks, and dealing with changes resulting from new technology—all while being pressured to reduce costs.
+You’re figuring out how to comply with regulatory and legislative mandates, battling security threats, and dealing with changes resulting from new technology—all while being pressured to reduce costs.

 One of the biggest challenges facing the healthcare industry is interoperability.
 As part of federal healthcare mandates, your organization must be able to keep patient data secure while also sharing it quickly with care teams.
 And not just your internal teams.